ftorkler/x11-overlay/README.md

 ```
 usage: overlay [OPTIONS] <INPUT_FILE>

   -c, --config=FILE       file path to read configuration from
   -h, --help              prints this help text
   -v, --verbose           be verbose and print some debug output
   -V, --version           print version number and quit

 Positioning:
   -e PIXEL                screen edge spacing in pixels; defaults to '0'
   -l PIXEL                line spacing in pixels; defaults to '0'
   -m INDEX                monitor to use; defaults to '0'
   -o ORIENTATION          orientation to align window and lines; defaults to 'NW'
                           possible values are N, NE, E, SE, S, SW, W, NW and CENTER

 Font:
-  -f, --font-name=FONT   font name; defaults to 'NotoSansMono'
+  -f, --font-name=FONT,.. font name; defaults to 'NotoSansMono'
-  -s, --font-size=SIZE   font size; defaults to '12'
+  -s, --font-size=SIZE,.. font size; defaults to '12'

 Colors:
   -p, --profile=PROFILE   profile for ansi colors; values are VGA or XP
       --fg-color=COLOR    foreground color; defaults to '[97m' (equals '[38;2;255;255;255m')
       --fg-alpha=ALPHA    foreground alpha; defaults to '200'
       --bg-color=COLOR    background color; defaults to '[40m' (equals '[48;2;0;0;0')
       --bg-alpha=ALPHA    background alpha; defaults to '100'

 Behavior:
   -d, --dim=PERCENT       dim the text on mouse over; defaults to '75'%
   -D PERCENT              dim the text in general; defaults to '0'%
   -t PIXEL                pixel tolerance for mouse over dimming; defaults to '0'
 ```

 ### Fonts